Adriankhl/opencameraR/README.md

 # Usage
 * Download and install the apk from latest release
 * Select Camera 2 API in the setting
-* Then your camera should switch automatically when you zoom in/out if your phone support it
+* If it works, when you zoom in/out, your phone should switch different camera automatically